xkisu/vue-jwt/README.md

 `vue-jwt` is a event-based library for storing and managing a JWT session token.

-Include automatic expiration management when a token is set, if it contains an expire time field `exp` a timeout will be set.
+Include automatic expiration management when a token is set, if it contains the `exp` field an experation timeout and the cookie expire time will be set.
 When the expired time is reached it will fire `#.emit('expired')` and set the token to undefined.

 # Installing

 ```
-npm i vue-jwt
+npm i xkisu/vue-jwt
 ```

 # Usage Example